contentful/contentful-cli/README.md

 - Securely login and logout with our [OAuth service](https://www.contentful.com/developers/docs/references/authentication/).
 - Manage spaces - List, create, ...
+- Export your space to a JSON file.
+- Import your space from a JSON file.
+- Execute migration scripts written in the [Contentful Migration DSL](https://github.com/contentful/contentful-migration/blob/master/README.md#reference-documentation)
-- Seed your space with example data
+- Seed your space with example data.
-- Manage installation of [extensions](https://github.com/contentful/extensions) in a space
+- Manage installation of [extensions](https://github.com/contentful/extensions) in a space.
 - Run a guide which introduces you to the Contentful basics.
 - Find all available commands in the [docs section](https://github.com/contentful/contentful-cli/tree/master/docs).
 - More to come soon! 🚀